Ramayan (1987 TV series): Reception and legacy

-After just few episodes had been released, the show received widespread critical acclaim for Ramanand Sagar's writing and direction as well as its casting and Ravindra Jain's music.

-D. K. Bose, the media director of Hindustan Thompson Associates, remarked, "The unique thing about the Ramayana was its consistency.
-Other programs like Buniyaad and even Hum Log did achieve viewership of around 80 percent and more, on occasion.
-In the case of Ramayana, that figure had been maintained almost from the beginning."

 He added, “Starting at around 50 percent the 80 percent figure was reached within a few months and never went down.
 The viewership was more than 50 percent even in the predominantly non-Hindi speaking southern Indian States of Tamil Nadu, Kerala and Karnataka.
 The show's popularity spanned across religions and people of the Islam faith watched in high numbers as well.
 It was common among people threatening to burn down the local electricity board headquarters during a power outage."

 The success of the series was documented well by the media.
 Soutik Biswas of BBC recalled that when the series was telecast every Sunday morning, "streets would be deserted, shops would be closed and people would bathe and garland their TV sets before the serial began."

 Writing for the Telegraph, William Dalrymple noted, "In villages across south Asia, hundreds of people would gather around a single set to watch the gods and demons play out their destinies.
 In the noisiest and most bustling cities, trains, buses and cars came to a sudden halt, and a strange hush fell over the bazaars.
 In Delhi, government meetings had to be rescheduled after the entire cabinet failed to turn up for an urgent briefing."

-Impact

-The telecast of Ramayan was seen as a precursor to the Ayodhya dispute.
+Critical response

+The series was generally criticised in the English-language press for an exceedingly slow narrative, certain choices regarding costume and set design, and poor special effects.
+English-language critics frequently viewed Sagar as crudely commercialising the "literary treasure" that was the Ramayana.
+Lutgendorf notes that such critics were often culturally disconnected from traditional renactments of the Ramayana from which Sagar took inspiration, and who rather were accustomed to the conventions of Western film.
+Hindi-language critics were less critical regarding the pacing.